TuringCompute/UniTao-ServerConfig/src/kvm/vm/README.md

     "vmHostName": "test-01"
 }

-{disk_name}.json
+// The disk link json file is just a link.
+// For physically generate the image, we still need to use kvm_image.py {disk_name}.json
 {
     "diskPath": "path"      // path that link to the disk image file. path can be relative path to the disk data file